PhD Thesis

 The theses must be submitted electronically (PDF) through THESIS.

 Although there is certain liberty in the format, it is recommended that chapter titles be typed using capital letters and Arabic numerals, that sections and subsections include decimal ordering following each chapter, that pages be numbered using Arabic numbers placed at the bottom centre, and that references appear sorted by the author's last name and year.
-A template of the title page is provided (the first page should also include the same information, adding the names and academic degrees of supervisors).

 Theses should contain: table of contents, abstract (in Spanish and English), and numbered chapters (introduction, related work, problem statement and objectives, proposed solution, results, conclusions, future lines of research and references).